 under this lease.”

-In less than 20 words, however, a joint and several liability clause takes care of most loopholes and points of conflict that may arise between landlords and tenants.
+However, a joint and several liability clause helps reduce disputes but does not remove all legal risks and points of conflict that may arise between landlords and tenants.

-This article explores joint and several liability leases in-depth, delving into their intricacies and the shared responsibilities imposed on co-tenants under a comprehensive residential lease contract.
+This article is updated for 2026 and explores joint and several liability leases in-depth, delving into their intricacies and the shared responsibilities imposed on co-tenants under a comprehensive residential lease contract.

 What does joint and several liability mean in a residential lease agreement?